DrEremin/internet-bank/README.md

 operations with a bank account: creation, deletion, receipt balance,<br>
 withdrawal of money, replenishment.<br>
 To interact with a remote user, the application implements REST API.
 Data<br>
-xchange takes place in .JSON format.<br>
+exchange takes place in .JSON format.<br>
-All account information is stored in a database managed by the Postgresql DBMS.<br>
+All account information is stored in a database managed by the PostgreSQL DBMS.<br>
 In case of conflict situations in the application, they are processed using<br>
 the exception mechanism.
 The result of exception handling allows you to issue<br> to the remote user exhaustive answers.<br>